s1r0n/Dr.S/_pages/about.md

 ## Mystical Experience

 I pursued a typical career path for the first few years as an assistant professor, mostly focused on the potential of technology.
 However, twenty-two years ago, in 2003, a brief but profound mystical experience—a "[connection experience](https://spiritwiki.lightningpath.org/index.php/Connection_Experience)" (CE) as I later came to call these events—shattered my ordinary understanding of reality and catalyzed a transformative journey that continues to this day.
 This experience, partly documented in the article “[Connection 101: An Autoethnography of my (Mystical) Connection Experience](https://www.academia.edu/126423623/Connection_100_An_Auto_Ethnography_of_My_Mystical_Connection_Experiences)” (Sosteric 2022:101), was not one of immediate insight or enlightenment but rather a cathartic release from a deep and pervasive fear instilled by my childhood indoctrination in the Catholic Church, the fear of a judgmental and punishing God.
 The experience, which I later termed a [Clearing Experience](https://spiritwiki.lightningpath.org/index.php/Clearing_Experience) because it cleared some deep fears, lasted only a few moments; however, it unleashed an overwhelming and inexplicable flow of creative energy and insight that, in 60s nomenclature, blew my mind.
 I sat down at the keyboard and literally began spewing information on the page at 80+ words a minute.
-The information itself--tightly packed, symbolic, metaphysical, in some cases vibrationally weird. and visionary-- blew apart not only the "spiritual" training I had received as a child, but the epistemological and ontological boundaries my university education had so carefully placed around me.
+The information itself--tightly packed, symbolic, metaphysical, in some cases vibrationally weird. and visionary-- blew apart not only the "spiritual" indoctrination I had received as a child, but the epistemological and ontological boundaries my university education had so carefully placed around me.
 From my early Catholicism to my adolescent explorations to the avowed materialist/atheism of my university training, I was forced to reconsider everything I had ever learned about human nature, consciousness, spirituality, and human potential.
-It was quite the shock.
+It was quite the shock, a lightning strike, metaphorically speaking.

 The spew itself (I call it spew because it really was spew--raw, unfiltered, unvetted) came in three flavours, poetry, parables, and prose.

 ### Poetry

 Although I eventually wrote more poetry,  several works spewed out within a six month period.
 I speak not about the quality of these here, just the speed with which they flowed onto the page.
+The themes are eschatological, transformative, emancipatory, and critical.

 - [Shambhala Warriors](https://medium.com/literally-literary/shambhala-warriors-679fe5d48c16)
 - The Redemption